martinmoene/value-ptr-lite/README.md

    - `-DVALUE_PTR_LITE_BUILD_EXAMPLE=ON`: build the examples, default on
    - `-DVALUE_PTR_LITE_COLOURISE_TEST=ON`: use colour for pass, fail, default off

-4. Build the test suite in the Debug configuration (alternatively use Release).
+4. Build the test suite.
+With Visual Studio, append the configuration as `--config Debug` or `--config Release`.

         value-ptr-lite/build> cmake --build .

 5. Run the test suite.

-        value-ptr-lite\build> ctest -V
+        value-ptr-lite/build> ctest -V

 All tests should pass, indicating your platform is supported and you are ready to use *value-ptr lite*.
 See the table with [supported types and functions](#features).